-The issue of Leaves in UAE is a never ending debate.
+The issue of Leaves in the UAE is a never-ending debate.
 There are many doubts and clarifications that are still going around.
-In this post I will try to respond to the popular questions about leaves in UAE.
-But, UAE Labour Law has clear cut instructions as to what are the leaves that you are eligible for if you are employed in UAE.
+In this post, I will try to respond to the popular questions about leaves in the UAE.
+But, UAE Labour Law has clear cut instructions as to what are the leaves that you are eligible for if you are employed in the UAE.
 MOL regularly tweaks the laws depending on the circumstances.
 Companies must follow leave regulations as per MOL rules.
 Anything that is over and above what UAE Labour Law prescribes is an added facility that the company provides to their employees.
 Employees usually look forward to the leaves and holidays.

 What are the type of Leaves applicable in UAE?

 There are many types of Leaves that are applicable under UAE Labour Law.

 - Sick Leaves